 Not only is inventory critical to running your restaurant, it’s critical to your daily processes.
 Download our Inventory Management Guide now.

-2. Target Restaurant Food Cost Percentages Can Vary by Meal
+2. Average Restaurant Food Cost Percentages Can Vary by Meal

 In the same way that food cost percentage targets can vary between restaurants, they can also vary within a restaurant.
 This is especially true if your restaurant serves both breakfast and dinner, or you have both a coffee bar and a sit-down restaurant.
 Breakfast foods, like eggs and bread, are much less expensive than the seafood and high-quality meats you might serve at dinner.
 It’s essential to take these variations into consideration when calculating overall food cost percentage and taking inventory on your ingredient costs.